2019 Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry

 If you are successful in your industry category Award, you will receive a grant of up to $22,000 (inc GST) to fund your project.

 Next steps in grant administration

-The Science Awards team will liaise with you and your employer (as the grantee) to draft the grant agreement and arrange grant payment once the agreement is executed and a tax invoice is received by ABARES.
-Note that the parties to the grant agreement are the Department of Agriculture and Water Resources and your employer as the grantee.
+The Science Awards team will liaise with you and your employer (as the grantee) for grant administration.
+The parties to the grant agreement are the Department of Agriculture and Water Resources and your employer as the grantee.
 It is recommended that you make your employer aware of your application.
 The grant agreement must be signed by both parties before your project can commence and the grant funding paid.
 You have 12 months from the date of signing this document to finish your project.

 As part of the terms of the grant agreement, you are required to complete two milestone reports.
 The first is due six months after commencing your project, which will detail the progress of your project, tasks completed, budget, timelines and outcomes.

 At 12 months and on completion of your project, you will submit a final report detailing the results of your project and budget expenditure.
-Report templates will be provided to you by ABARES.
-ABARES will then provide your milestone reports to your Award sponsor.
+Report templates will be provided and your milestone reports provided to your Award sponsor.